-Tracing the level of raw materials production is challenging, in particular with respect to tracing the origin of cotton considering the numerous production steps involved.
-Nonetheless, considering the heightened risks associated with cotton, we have an additional due diligence program for cotton.
-This cotton tracing program is how we can require our key strategic merchandise vendors to use nominated cotton suppliers which provide tracing documentation down to the raw materials.
-We also request documentation from merchandise suppliers every season that verifies the origin and the production steps of cotton used in our product.
+Tracing at the level of raw materials production is challenging, in particular with respect to tracing the origin of cotton considering the numerous production steps involved.
+Nonetheless, considering the heightened risks associated with cotton, we have implemented an additional due diligence program for cotton during the reporting period of FY 2023.
+This cotton tracing program is how we can require our key strategic merchandise vendors to use nominated cotton suppliers which provide tracing documentation up to the raw materials.
+We also request documentation from merchandise suppliers every season that verifies the origin and the production steps of cotton used in our products.